Go here for Print Friendly PageIndex to this Page

 In DC systems, ground is usually established by using the negative side as the ground.
 However, some DC systems do use a third wire.
 The positive wire is red, the negative wire is black or yellow, and the third wire is green.

 Go to Color Codes table to see the colors used.
 The battery is connected to the engine block and so all wires connected to the negative side of the battery are grounded to the engine block.
-ISO Color Codes are different.
-See Wikipedia on Wiring Color Codes
+ISO Color Codes are different than those used in the United States.

 Another important point is that there should be only one ground point in any system.
 This goes for both DC and AC.
 Both are grounded at the engine block.
 This is the only point on the boat where the two systems are connected.

 © newboatbuilders.com 2007 All rights reserved. revised 02/20/2022

 This Web site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 I am making such material available in my efforts to advance understanding of educational, economic, and scientific issues, etc. I believe this constitutes a "fair use" of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this Web site is distributed without profit to those who have expressed a prior interest in receiving the included information for nonprofit educational purposes.
 For more information see: www.law.cornell.edu/uscode/17/107.shtml.
 If you wish to use copyrighted material from this Web site for purposes of your own that go beyond "fair use", you must obtain permission from the copyright owner.